Become a Master Gardener

-Who becomes a Master Gardener: Master Gardeners share a number of qualities – they are enthusiastic, willing to learn and help others, and able to communicate with diverse groups of people.
-Experience and a background in gardening are also important.
+Characteristics: Master Gardeners are enthusiastic, willing to learn and help others, and able to communicate with diverse groups of people.
+Previous gardening experience and/or education is common, although not a prerequisite.
 Every effort will be made to accommodate everyone who applies; however, there may not be enough slots for all applicants as training classes are limited in size.

 Training: Classes are taught by University of California Cooperative Extension (UCCE) Advisors and other horticulture specialists.
 The program offers an intensive, practical course in plant science and horticulture.
 Classes include: introduction to horticulture, soil and plant nutrition, pests and diseases and their control, plant management, and diagnosis of plant problems.
 Training takes place over several months (January through May) and is adapted to local needs and the local environment.

 Certification: Certified Master Gardeners have participated in the training program and passed an exam based on the material presented.
 After completing the training classes, the new Master Gardener must volunteer 50 hours of their time during the the following program year.
 After the first year, Master Gardeners maintain their certification status by performing a minimum of 25 hours of volunteer service and completing 12 hours of continuing educational hours annually.
 Ongoing educational programs, such as seminars, training sessions, field trips, and garden tours are offered on a regular basis to help Master Gardeners fulfill their required educational credits.